Blocks Guide

 Say (x2)

-These purple blocks allow you to introduce words, phrases or dialogues into the activity.
-You can do oral dialogues or write them on paper or post-it notes.
+These purple blocks will allow you to introduce words, phrases or dialogues into the activity.
+You can make oral dialogues or write them on a piece of paper or post-it.

 Control blocks